NOTE: The asterisks are to personally denote the primary resources to check most frequently.

 Eric Alterman — Distinguished Professor of English and Journalism at the City University of New York.

-Eric Foner — DeWitt Clinton Professor of History at Columbia University; former resident of the Organization of American Historians, American Historical Association, and Society of American Historians.
+Eric Foner — DeWitt Clinton Professor of History at Columbia University; former president of the Organization of American Historians, American Historical Association, and Society of American Historians.

 Francine Lipman — William S. Boyd Professor of Law at the University of Nevada-Las Vegas.